Back to Front Page

 - Narrative analysis

 - The discipline of reading how a market narrative forms, spreads, sets prices and breaks, a third method of market analysis alongside technical and fundamental analysis.
-Hawk Thorne operationalises it as the Narrative Ledger, a public register of dated, falsifiable narrative theses, powered by its Kairos engine.
+Hawk Thorne operationalises it as the Narrative Ledger, a public register of dated, falsifiable narrative theses, maintained by its deterministic editorial gate.

 - Basis trade